jorgegonzalez/blog/reading-list.md

 I try to read a lot.
 This is an attempt to track that.

-Books I especially loved are marked with an asterisk.
-Books that were re-reads are marked with a plus sign.
+Books I especially loved are marked with an asterisk(*).
+Books that were re-reads are marked with a plus(+) sign.

 ## Currently Reading